btcguide/btcguide.github.io/_pages/known-issues/hosted/casa.md

 * They use both hardware and software wallets (1 of your keys is generated on your phone).

 {% include hosted/benefits.md %}

+Casa Does offer [Casa Covenant](https://keys.casa/bitcoin-inheritance-plan), but the details are sparse.
+Opting into this would also likely break any chance at using their service anonymously.